Estoppel: Conflict estoppel

 "[O]ne who by his speech or conduct has induced another to act in a particular manner ought not be permitted to adopt an inconsistent position, attitude or course of conduct may not be adopted to loss or injury of another".
 For example, as between two or more claimants, a party that takes multiple and inconsistent legal positions is estopped to assert its positions against another consistent and certain claim, i.e. preferential treatment for certain over uncertain claims.

 Issue estoppel

-Issue estoppel (more commonly known as issue preclusion) prevents, in some cases, an issue that has already been litigated and decided on the merits from being re-litigated, even when the parties are different.
+Issue estoppel, also known as issue preclusion, prevents, in some cases, an issue that has already been litigated and decided on the merits from being re-litigated, even when the parties are different.
 In the world of crime, some cases have achieved notoriety, e.g. in the Birmingham Six saga, the House of Lords ruled in Hunter v Chief Constable of the West Midlands Police (1982) that issue estoppel applied.
 Lord Diplock said:

 A variant of issue estoppel also precludes a party from bringing a claim in subsequent proceedings which ought properly to have been brought as part of earlier legal proceedings.

 In other countries

+Civil law

+There is no principle of estoppel in European civil law.
+Instead, the coherence principle is followed, which has the equivalent effect of prohibiting inconsistent conduct.
+The Lex Mercatoria, a medieval body of commercial law, included the principle Nemo potest venire contra factum proprium, "no one can come against their own acts".
+This stipulates that a party to a contract may not set itself in contradiction to its previous conduct, if the other party has relied on such conduct.
+Such inconsistency is prohibited, because can cause harm to the other party and allow the party to evade contractual provisions.
+The principle is included in the French civil code and was introduced to the international UNIDROIT principles in 2004.